o2r-project/o2r-meta/README.md

 # Import further external modules you would need and also add them to the requirements.txt file!
 import myABC

-# If the formats you want to parse depend on a successful import of external modules, use this
+# If (some of) the formats you want to parse depend on a successful import of external modules, which might be missing, use the following structure to support as much formats as possible
 try:
     from myABC import *
     FORMATS = ['.abc']